-Whether you’re looking to pursue a writing career or are already a published penman, workshops are a great way to broaden your skills and develop techniques.
-These are the top courses for giving your words extra pizzazz, instilling ideas and making you a literary pro.
+Whether you’re looking to pursue a writing career or are already a published pen(wo)man, workshops are a great way to broaden your skills and develop techniques.
+These are the top courses for cultivating ideas, giving your words extra pizzazz and making you a literary pro.

 1. Adult Learning, Brooklyn Public Library, New York

 A literary stalwart in New York, this public library offers free courses several times a month.
 Check the website to see when to attend workshops covering all things creative writing, storytelling and poetry, each taught amid the library’s impressive book collection.